savoydev/CarPartsUltimate/README.md

 ---

 Data is currently stored in Microsoft SQL Server.
 Right now there are tables for categories, controls, and products and the application is able to pull data from those tables.

+---

+There is only a home page right now.
+In the end there will be a homepage, search, product page and cart page.
+Each having dynamic control layout abilities.
+Once this is complete I'll begin work on a CMS to add/edit/modify products, categories, page layouts, and content